New Year’s Eve dinner ideas

-Staying in on New Year’s Eve?
-Our extra-special recipes will help you see in the new year in style.
-Discover our top 10 ideas for entertaining.
+We'll all be staying in on New Year’s Eve this year.
+But our extra-special recipes will help you see in 2022 in style.
+Discover our top 10 ideas.

 We've rounded up our most luxurious, indulgent and memorable meals to serve up on New Year's Eve – we're talking feasts that are so good, they're worth staying in to enjoy.

 Read on to discover our celebration recipes for dining before the clock strikes midnight.
-Whether you're having a date night dinner or feeding a dinner party crowd, our ideas will provide plenty of inspiration.
+Whether you're having a date night dinner or feeding your household, our ideas will provide plenty of inspiration.
+Don't forget to plan your cocktails and fizz!

 The best New Year's Eve dinner ideas